 What You Should Know

 Some of this information is ‘common sense’, but you’d be surprised at just how many people fall into the trap of doing it differently, either through not thinking, or being too impatient.

 Yep, the light bar is brand new, straight out of the box, so in the perfect world, it just works and that’s that.
-BUT … do you really want to go to all that trouble of permanently fitting (usually with adhesive tape that has only one use – it can’t be reused) and wiring the light bar in, only to find it doesn’t work or there’s some sort of defect?
-Of course, you don’t … do a dry run first – wire it up (even just temporary) to the vehicle to make sure it works as it should, and THEN fit it.
+But, do you really want to go to all that trouble of permanently fitting (usually with adhesive tape that has only one use – it can’t be reused) and wiring the light bar in, only to find it doesn’t work or there’s some sort of defect?
+Of course, you don’t.
+Do a dry run first – wire it up (even just temporary) to the vehicle to make sure it works as it should, and THEN fit it.

-Equally, how many people rush right in, fix it on, wire it up and then realize that they’ve stuck it down in reverse, and when the right turn indicator comes on, the left hand portion of the light bar flashes?
+Equally, how many people rush right in, fix it on, wire it up and then realize that they’ve stuck it down in reverse?
+And when the right turn indicator comes on, the left-hand portion of the light bar flashes?
 Plenty is the answer.

-You should also know that some of the newer trucks with some ‘towing technology’ fitted (which is great for … towing trailers) can be affected when you plug in a light bar into the harness.
-Either showing up as a fault, or disabling the safety tech like blind spot monitoring and lane keep assist because it registers that you’ve plugged a trailer in.
+You should also know that some of the newer trucks with some ‘towing technology’ fitted (which is great for towing trailers) can be affected when you plug in a light bar into the harness.
+Either showing up as a fault, or disabling the safety tech like blind-spot monitoring and lane-keep assist because it registers that you’ve plugged a trailer in.

 Finally, if you need to hardwire the light bar, a bit of tape and twisted wires aren’t hardwiring.
 You should probably solder all the connections to guarantee that they won’t cause a problem, or fail at a later date.
 Having said that, I appreciate that not everyone has that sort of equipment.
 But, you shouldn’t just twist the wires together.